All Episodes

 Or is it worse than that?

-I feel like I should go by I I feel like I should go by Powerball tickets because when I wrote Radical Nation, the idea was to give people a glimpse of what I thought could happen, right where we were headed.
+I feel like I should go by Powerball tickets because when I wrote Radical Nation, the idea was to give people a glimpse of what I thought could happen and where we were headed.

-And it turns out that I mean, literally, Joe, this morning there was a piece in Playbook uh Politico's morning tip sheet, political tip sheet.
+And it turns out that, oh, I mean, literally, Joe, this morning there was a piece in Playbook, Politico Morning tip sheet, political tip sheet.

 And it talks about the judges that he's picking.

-And I literally have this section, and I looked at my team and I said, guys, it's almost like they took a piece of Radical Nation and put it in here because what Biden has done is gone and looked at his judges and said, let's instead of using, quote, the bench as the bench, no pun intended, yeah, they have basically created a system where they're going out and finding like public defenders and woke professors to fill these roles to woke the federal judiciary.
+And I literally have this section and I looked at my team and I said, guys, it's almost like they took a piece of Radical Nation and put it in here because what Biden has done is gone and looked at his judges and said, let's, instead of using, quote, the bench as the bench, no pun intended, they have basically created a system where they're going out and finding like public defenders and woke professors to fill these roles to wokeify the federal judiciary.

-But they're they understand what's at stake and how little time they have.
+But they understand what's at stake and how little time they have.

-And I think that they are they are not kidding around.
+And I think that they are not kidding around.

-And when they say that build back better is not done, take them at their word because they they get it.
+And when they say that Build Back Better is not done, take them at their word because they get it.

-So I I I just my bel my view is we better understand what's at stake and stay vigilant.
+So I just, my view is we better understand what's at stake and stay vigilant.

 It's like he's clairvoyant.

-It's a pressure book, go and get radical nation from Sean Spicer.
+It's a pression book, Go and Get Radical Nation from Sean Spicer.

 But yeah, let's talk about those nominees for a second, Sean.

-As I'm watching these hearings, as you watch watching the Senate committees question these people, uh I almost thought it was a joke.
+As I'm watching these hearings, as I'm watching the Senate committees question these people, I almost thought it was a joke.

 What do you think the game is?